ruben2020/codequery/README.md

 In addition, [pycscope](https://github.com/portante/pycscope) is used to add support for Python, in place of cscope.

-In addition, [starscope](https://github.com/eapache/starscope) is used to add support for Ruby and Go, in place of cscope.
+In addition, [starscope](https://github.com/eapache/starscope) is used to add support for Ruby, Go and Javascript, in place of cscope.

 ## What features does CodeQuery have?